ShahadAlkhattaf/Robot-arm-control-panel/README.md

 # Robot Arm Control Panel

-A web-based control system for managing a robotic arm using PHP, MySQL, HTML/CSS/JavaScript, and Arduino (ESP32).
-The system allows users to control servo motors via a web interface, save poses, and trigger movements — with an Arduino that reads commands from a local server.
+A web-based control system for managing a robotic arm using PHP, MySQL, HTML/CSS/JavaScript.
+The system allows users to control servo motors via a web interface, save poses, and trigger movements with an Arduino sketch that reads commands from a local server.

 ---